Vantiq/vantiq-extension-sources/jmsSource/README.md

 ## Repository Contents

 *   **JMSMain** -- The main function for the program.
 Connects to sources as specified in a configuration file.
-*   **JMSCore** -- Coordinates the communincation between the VANTIQ IDE and the JMS Server.
+*   **JMSCore** -- Coordinates the communincation between the VANTIQ Source and the JMS Server.
 *   **JMSHandleConfiguration** -- Sets up the JMS Server connection based on the source's configuration document, and initializes the queryHandler and publishHandler.
 *   **JMS** -- The class that directly interacts with the JMS Server, executing the query and publish requests as sent